ghaagh/Datatable.Dotnet/Datatable.Dotnet/ReadMe.md

-# DataTable.Dotnet
+# DataTable Js .Net Core Implementation With Server-Side Processing

-This Package is an **unofficial** easy to use implementation of [DataTable.js](https://datatables.net/) with built-in support for .net core server side pagination, ordering and searching.
+This Package is an **unofficial** easy to use, .Net Core implementation of [DataTable.js](https://datatables.net/) with built-in support for: Server-Side Pagination, Server-Side Ordering, Server-Side Global and Column Search, Build In DatePicker for Date Columns and Sort.

+**Note:** If you need any help on bootstrapping the package, contract me.
+I'll be happy to help.
-**Note:** If you need any more customization please visit the [Github Page For DataTable.Dotnet](https://github.com/ghaagh/Datatable.Dotnet) and use the source to add more features of your own.
+**Note:** If you need any more customization please visit the [Github Page For DataTable.Dotnet](https://github.com/ghaagh/Datatable.Dotnet).
+Any feature and bug-fix pull request is appreciated.

-## How to Configure
+## Configuration
 1. Add neessary Javascript and Style libraries from the [official website](https://datatables.net/) to your web page/ View  or _Layout.cshtml.

-2. Depending on what type of .Net project you are using, Add this lines  of code to the end of **.AddMvcControllersWithView()** Or **AddRazorPages()**
+2. Depending on what type of .Net project you are using, Add these lines  of code to the end of **.AddMvcControllersWithView()** Or **AddRazorPages()**

+For MVC projects:
 ```
 builder.Services.AddRazorPages().AddMvcOptions(options => {
         options.ModelBinderProviders.Insert(0, new DataTableInputBinderProvider());
 });
 ```

+For Razor Page Projects:
 ```
 builder.Services.AddControllersWithViews().AddMvcOptions(options => {
     options.ModelBinderProviders.Insert(0, new DataTableInputBinderProvider());